Norfolk County Council: Elections

 Since the last boundary changes in 2005 Norfolk has been divided into 84 electoral divisions, each electing one councillor.
 Elections are held every four years.
 New division boundaries have been drawn up to take effect from the next elections.

-The elections that had been due to take place in May 2025 were postponed for a year, to allow for alternative local government structures for the area to be considered.
+The elections that had been due to take place in May 2025 were postponed, to allow for proposed local government structures for the area to be considered.